hashicorp/terraform/website/docs/backends/types/remote.html.md

 interpolation sequence should be removed from Terraform configurations that run remote operations against Terraform Cloud workspaces.
 The reason for this is that each Terraform Cloud workspace currently only uses the single `default` Terraform CLI workspace internally.
-In other words, if your open source Terraform configuration used `${terraform.workspace}` to return `dev` or `prod`, your Terraform code in the associated Terraform Cloud workspaces would always return `default` regardless of which workspace you had set with the `terraform workspace select` command.
+In other words, if your Terraform configuration used `${terraform.workspace}` to return `dev` or `prod`, your Terraform code in the associated Terraform Cloud workspaces would always return `default` regardless of which workspace you had set with the `terraform workspace select` command.
 That